June-Melody/JuneFlutterPractice/README.md

-# lego-flutter
+# JuneFlut

-lego-flutter is a Flutter architecture that greatly enhances productivity for app development.
+JuneFlut is a Flutter architecture that greatly enhances productivity for app development.
 It's also designed to easily create and add various legos (code blocks) just like assembling Lego pieces.

 ## Get Started